Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Preliminaries and Related Work

 \subsection{Link Prediction on Graphs}

 Let $G=(\mathcal{V}, \mathcal{E})$ be an undirected graph with $N$ nodes and observed edges $\mathcal{E}\subset \mathcal{V}\times\mathcal{V}$.
 Node features are represented as $\mathbf{X}\in\mathbb{R}^{N\times F}$ where $\bm{x}_i$ is the feature vector for node $i$.
-Given a pair of nodes $(i,j)$, the goal of link prediction is to estimate the probability of connection, denoted as $P(i\sim j)$.
+Given a pair of nodes $(i,j)$, the goal of link prediction is to estimate the probability of connection, denoted as $P(Y_{ij}=1)$.

 \paragraph{Graph Neural Network (GNN) Solutions} The state-of-the-art solutions are based on GNNs.
 Early methods directly utilize the embeddings of two target nodes for prediction~\citep{kipf2016variational,berg2017graph,schlichtkrull2018modeling,ying2018graph,davidson2018hyperspherical}.
 Subsequent research revealed that standard GNN methods struggle to capture link-specific information~\citep{zhang2021labeling}.
-To address this, various approaches have been developed to enhance GNNs by incorporating additional structural information between target node pairs.
-Li et al.~\citep{heart} called these methods \textbf{GNN4LP} models.
-GNN4LP models such as SEAL~\citep{zhang2021labeling}, BUDDY~\citep{buddy}, NBFNet~\citep{nbfnet}, and MPLP~\citep{mplp} leverage subgraph features, while Neo-GNN~\citep{yun2021neo}, NCN~\citep{ncnc}, and NCNC~\citep{ncnc} utilize common neighbor information.
+To overcome this limitation, \textbf{GNN4LP models} extend GNNs by explicitly incorporating structural information that is not inherently encoded by GNN architectures~\citep{heart}.
+A common example is the inclusion of global node IDs, since vanilla GNN inputs typically contain only node features.
+These IDs can then be exploited to compute structural signals such as the number of common neighbors~\citep{yun2021neo,ncnc} and subgraph features~\citep{zhang2021labeling,buddy,nbfnet,mplp}.
 Although these methods improve prediction accuracy, they increase the computational cost during training and inference, rendering them less suitable for large-scale web applications.

 \paragraph{Heuristic Solutions} Heuristic methods estimate node proximity based on structural or feature similarities~\citep{mao2023revisiting}, categorized as follows:

 \begin{compactitem}[\textbullet] \item \textbf{Local Structural Proximity} considers 1-hop neighborhood similarity.
 We consider three heuristics: \text{Common Neighbors (CN)}~\citep{newman2001clustering}: $ CN(i,j) = |N(i) \cap N(j)| $, \text{Adamic-Adar (AA)}~\citep{adamic2003friends}: $ AA(i,j) = \sum_{k \in N(i) \cap N(j)} \frac{1}{\log(\text{Deg}(k))} $, \text{Resource Allocation (RA)}~\citep{zhou2009predicting}: $ RA(i,j) = \sum_{k \in N(i) \cap N(j)} \frac{1}{\text{Deg}(k)} $, where $N(i)$ is the neighbors of node $i$ and $\text{Deg}(\cdot)$ is the node degree.